manyadavesar10/Bit-Bites/README.md

 # 🍕 Bit Bites

-Welcome to **Bit Bites** — a retro pixel-themed recipe discovery website where you can search, explore, and save your favorite meals in pixel-perfect style!
+Welcome to **Bit Bites** — a retro pixel-themed recipe discovery website where you can search, explore, and save your favorite meals in style!

 ---